MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 # Unity3D quickstart

-This guide helps you make your first PlayFab API call in the Unity3d engine.
+This quickstart helps you make your first PlayFab API call in the Unity3d engine.
 Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

+Before you can call any PlayFab API, you must have a [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).

 Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.